learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to check if page is fully loaded using javascript?
+## Q 12.23.
+How to check if page is fully loaded using javascript?

 ```js
 if (document.readyState === 'complete') {